shaunanoordin/dynamic-sprites-experiment/README.md

 Created by [Shaun A. Noordin](https://shaunanoordin.com).

+## Experiment Lessons - Sprite Art

+Canvas CSS scaling:
+- If the `<canvas>`'s CSS width/height is scaled larger than its HTML width/height, use `canvas { image-rendering: pixelated }` to maintain the sharp edges of sprite art.

 ## How to Use

 Start the web app by accessing `index.html` from your web browser.
-(Compatible with Chrome 89 and Firefox 87.)
+(Compatible with Chrome 102 and Firefox 101.)

 ## Development Notes